junxit/us-congress-bills-115/metadata.md

 - 2017-08-03 — Senate amendment agreed to: Amendment SA 773 agreed to in Senate by Unanimous Consent.
 - 2017-08-03 — Senate amendment proposed (on the floor): Amendment SA 773 proposed by Senator Murkowski for Senator Sullivan.(consideration: CR S4895; text: CR S4895)
 - 2017-08-03 — Senate amendment submitted
+- 2017-08-04 — Message on Senate action sent to the House.
+- 2017-08-04 — Received in the House.
+- 2017-08-04 — Referred to the Committee on Transportation and Infrastructure, and in addition to the Committee on Natural Resources, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2017-08-04 — Referred to the Committee on Transportation and Infrastructure, and in addition to the Committee on Natural Resources, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.